 If you don’t have kids or they’ve flown the nest, most big cities will have an informal organisation to gather expats together.

-So, if you’re moving somewhere new, get googling and if you can make contact with potential expat organisations before you even get on the plane, all the better.
+So, if you’re moving somewhere new Google your new host country and/or city and if you can make contact with potential expat organisations before you even get on the plane, all the better.

 5. Live in the Present